-3.10.6.1 Compliance Rate
+4.11.1.6.1 Compliance Rate

 The compliance rate is the percentage of vehicles in the fleet covered by the I/M program that complete the I/M program and receive either a certificate of compliance or a waiver.
 Historical compliance should be determined by sticker surveys, license plate surveys, or a comparison of the number of final tests to the number of vehicles subject to the I/M requirement.
 Planners should not assume a compliance rate of 100%.
 An area planning to implement an I/M program using a registration denial system that automatically generates compliance documents that uniquely identify the complying vehicle and that are serially numbered and accounted for, and that relies on centralized processing by government clerks with management oversight may assume a 96% rate for modeling purposes prior to program implementation.
-Once the program begins implementation, however, the compliance rate should be based on operating program data.
+Once the program data.

-3.10.6.2 Waiver Rate
+4.11.1.6.2 Waiver Rate